b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 (`Htests.EqualVarianceTTest` and `Htests.pvalue`) to the shorter ones (`evtt` and `getPval`).
-Then we used them to conduct the t-tests and extract the p-values for all the possible pairs to compare (we will develop some more user friendly functions in the upcoming exercises).
+Then we used them to conduct the t-tests and extract the p-values for all the possible pairs to compare (we will develop some more user friendly functions in the upcoming exercises, see @sec:compare_contin_data_ex4).
 Anyway, it appears that here any mouse species differs with respect to their average body weight from the other two species (all p-vaues are below 0.05).
 Or does it?

 ## Multiplicity correction {#sec:compare_contin_data_multip_correction}